HSyr/Garmin2StravaFinalSync/README.md

 | DateAfter | Update activities that have taken place after a certain date.
 Example "2022-01-29".
 If this or the following property is missing in the configuration file today is used. |
 | DateBefore | Update activities that have taken place before a certain date.
 Example "2022-01-30".
 If this or the previous property is missing in the configuration file tomorrow is used. |

-When the application starts it first reads the configuration file and then launches a default [Strava authentication page](https://developers.strava.com/images/getting-started-4.png) using your default Internet browser.
+3. When the application starts it first reads the configuration file and then launches a default [Strava authentication page](https://developers.strava.com/images/getting-started-4.png) using your default Internet browser.
 Press Authorize to allow Garmin2FoodFinalSync synchronizing.

-Please note that Strava limits API usage to a maximum of 100 requests every 15 minutes, with up to 1,000 requests per day.
+> :memo: Please note that Strava limits API usage to a maximum of 100 requests every 15 minutes, with up to 1,000 requests per day.